Kids Annual Training in 25th year, held at Camp Shelby

 HATTIESBURG, Miss.
-(WHLT) — More than 100 military children of Mississippi National Guard Soldiers and Airmen are marching in their parents’ footsteps this week.
+(WHLT) — Over 100 military children of Mississippi National Guard Soldiers and Airmen are marching in their parents footsteps this week,

 “It’s a lot of your dad going back and forth in and out of the house,” said Swilley.
 “But it is fun knowing that my dad is protecting our country’s freedom.”